Shahbaz-msft/Shahbaz-msft/README.md

-- 👋 Hi, I’m @Shahbaz-msft working as an Azure Specialist
+- 👋 Hi, I’m Shahbaz working as an Azure Specialist
 - 👀 I’m interested in Azure, Security and AI
 - 🌱 I’m currently learning AI and Security
 - 💞️ I’m looking to collaborate on Azure